SciML/ReservoirComputing.jl/docs/src/examples/model_es2n.md

 # Building a model to add to ReservoirComputing.jl

-This examples showcases how to build custom models such that they could be also included in the libarary.
+This examples showcases how to build custom models such that they could be also included in ReservoirComputing.jl.
 In this example we will be building a edge of stability echo state network [`ES2N`](@ref).
 Since the model is already available in the library, we will change the names of cells and models, to not cause problems.